To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 We’ve tested and reviewed over 60 coffee machines at Expert Reviews, including the best manual espresso, bean-to-cup, pod and capsule and filter coffee machines.
 If you’re not quite sure which machine will suit you best, then read on and we will give a very brief explanation of the differences between the basic types of coffee machine and detail how we approach the testing process for each and every model.
 For those in a hurry, our at-a-glance list lets you skip to the reviews you’re most interested in or quickly check prices at major retailers.

 Scroll down a little further and you’ll find a longer list of the best coffee machines we’ve tested, at a wider range of prices, along with links to our in-depth reviews.
-Beyond these, we’ve got a full length buying guide to help you decide which coffee machine is best for you.
+Beyond these, we’ve got a full-length buying guide to help you decide which coffee machine is best for you.

 Best coffee machine: At a glance

-Best Nespresso compatible machineL’or Barista Sublime (~£70)Check price at Amazon
+Best Nespresso-compatible machineL’or Barista Sublime (~£70)Check price at Amazon

 How we test coffee machines

 All of the machines here have been extensively tested in our own homes, and we always compare models new and old against their closest rivals to ensure that our recommendations stand up to scrutiny.
-If we say one machine is better than another, it’s because we’ve tested them side-by-side.
+If we say one machine is better than another, it’s because we’ve tested them side by side.

 For machines that use coffee beans or ground coffee, we source top-quality single-origin coffee beans from some of our favourite roasters such as Craft House Coffee, and we use a popular, affordable grinder – the Iberital MC2 (~£150) – to make reliable, repeatable comparisons between machines.
 For capsule machines, we select our favourite pods and capsules from the manufacturer’s own ranges.